-Siena Froment is a fourth year student at the New York University Gallatin School of Individualized Study with a minor in child and adolescent mental health studies.
+Siena Froment studied at the New York University Gallatin School of Individualized Study with a minor in child and adolescent mental health studies.
 She was born and raised in Fort Greene, Brooklyn and is interested in the relation between community and mental well-being as it is impacted, defined and experienced differently due to structural violence, systems of oppression and interacting clusters of culture, language and generations.

 Siena seeks to approach therapy with a psychoanalytic, narrative and relational perspective with children, their families, adults and couples.
 She is passionate about better understanding how meaning is uncovered in different healing modalities, while focusing on art, trauma-informed clinical practice and spirituality.